 That all sounded a lot more dismissive than I intended…

-Look, I’m not big on mystery fiction, so for me the apply isn’t the Mysteries part of the series, is the Roman part.
+Look, I’m not big on mystery fiction, so for me the appeal isn’t the Mysteries part of the series, is the Roman part.

 I have a Classics MA.
 AD 79 Ostia is, as the cool kids say, my jam — well, technically, my jam (by which I mean “thesis subject”) was Judaism in Late Antique Roman society.